bresciacolloquium/bresciacolloquium_ai_hub/README.md

 **Embedded LLM** - Specifically designed to represent text as numeric vectors to focus on getting the meaning behind the word

+**Agents/Agentic** - refers to the ability of a system to act autonomously and intelligently in response to its environment.
+This involves understanding context, learning from experience, and adapting behaviour over time.

 **RAG** - Retrieval Augmented Generation uses specific information to generate a response

 **Workflow automation software** - software like n8n, Zapier etc, helps build multi-step automation that can help build agents